germanramos/kafka-console-consumer/README.md

 # kafka-console-consumer

-Golang kafka-console-consumer using sarama driver.
+kafka-console-consumer implemented in golang and using [sarama](https://github.com/Shopify/sarama) driver.

 ## Features

+- Works with Apache Kafka >= 0.8
 - Statically compiled.
 No dependencies.
 It run on every linux distribution.
 - Just one binary file of ~ 6 Mb
 - It prints consumed messages in stdout